Mike Pemberton: Political career

 After Pillai announced that he would not lead the party into the 2025 Yukon general election on May 7, 2025, Pemberton joined the Yukon Liberal leadership race on May 27.
 On June 19, he won the 2025 Yukon Liberal Party leadership election after narrowly defeating Doris Bill by 13 votes.
 Bill accused Pemberton of signing up recent immigrants to the territory as party members.
 He became the premier-designate until officially being sworn in as premier on June 27.
+As premier, he served as Minister responsible for the Executive Council Office, Minister responsible for the Yukon Housing Corporation, and Minister of Economic Development.
+Pemberton signed agreements with other provinces and territories during his tenure, to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.
 During the Council of Yukon First Nations general assembly, Pemberton made racially insensitive comments, with the party apologizing on his behalf.

 All incumbent Cabinet ministers declined to seek re-election in 2025; Speaker Jeremy Harper is the only Liberal MLA seeking re-election.
 On October 3, Pemberton asked the Commissioner to dissolve the Legislative Assembly for a general territorial election on November 3, 2025.
 He led the Liberals to a third place finish with one seat, behind the Yukon Party and NDP; it is one of the worst results in party history.
 Pemberton himself placed third in Whitehorse West, failing to win a seat.

+In January 2026, before the party's annual general meeting, he resigned as Liberal leader and was replaced by Debra-Leigh Reti on an interim basis.